postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 The **Set up the mock server** modal will open.

 In the modal, give your server a name.
-You also have the option to connect an environment to the server, make the sever private, and to save the server's URL as an environment variable.
-Then click **Create mock server**.
+You also have the option to connect an environment to the server, make the server private, and to save the server's URL as an environment variable.
+Click **Create mock server**.

 ![Mocks modal](https://assets.postman.com/postman-docs/Second+step+modal.jpg)